Husamz22/Data-analysis--Accenture--Socialbuzz-dataset--/README.md

 Instead of applying these steps in Excel i decided to use python to practice and improve my skills\
 I used jupyter notebooks and Google + Chatgpt 4.0 for help with coding.

+Using 7 different datasets, the firsts step was to understand the data model and figure out\
+which datasets have a relation, then use only the relevant datasets that contain the data needed to answer the business question. then i explored the data using excel and worked on cleaning and transforming it in jupyter notebooks using Python and Pandas library.

 Project presentation: